rockset/rockset-js/packages/cli/README.md

 ]
 ```

 Congratulations, you have finished setting up your Hello World Query Lambda!
-For a more detailed discussion of how to develop more complex Query Lambdas with Parameters, please see the [Rockset Developer Toolkit Usage Details](#rockset-developer-toolkit-usage-details).
+For a more detailed discussion of how to develop more complex Query Lambdas with Parameters, please see the [Local Query Lambda Development Details](#local-query-lambda-development-details).

 # API Usage Details